Tanmayd11/Computer_Vision_Project/README.md

-# 🧠 Computer Vision Techniques – Feature Detection & Matching
+# 🧠 Feature Detection using Classical Computer Vision Techniques

 ## 📁 Project Overview

-This project implements and visualizes **feature detection and matching techniques** used in computer vision.
-The following algorithms have been implemented using Python and OpenCV:
+This project demonstrates the implementation of **three classical computer vision algorithms** using OpenCV in Python.
+These techniques are used in areas such as object detection, motion tracking, and image registration.

+The implemented algorithms are:

 - **SIFT (Scale-Invariant Feature Transform)**
-- **RANSAC (Random Sample Consensus)**
 - **Harris Corner Detector**
 - **Shi-Tomasi Corner Detector**

-These techniques are foundational in tasks like object detection, image stitching, structure from motion, and panorama creation.
+Each algorithm is applied on real-world images, and the visual outputs are generated to show matched keypoints or detected corners.

 ---

-## 🔍 Algorithms Implemented
+## ✅ Implemented Algorithms

-### 1️⃣ SIFT Algorithm
+### 🔹 1.
+SIFT – Scale-Invariant Feature Transform

 **Purpose:**
-To detect and match keypoints between two images that may have different scales, rotations, or lighting.
+To detect and match robust keypoints between two images that may vary in scale, rotation, or lighting.

-**Key Features:**
-- Detects distinctive and scale-invariant keypoints.
-- Descriptors are robust to image transformation.
-- Matches keypoints between two images using descriptor similarity.

-**Use Case:**
-Ideal for recognizing the same object or scene in different conditions or from different angles.
+**Steps:**
+- Detect keypoints in both images.
+- Generate feature descriptors.
+- Match descriptors using BFMatcher and apply Lowe’s ratio test.

+**Images Used:**
+- `200.jpg`
+- `500.jpg`

+**Output:**
+Matched keypoints are shown with lines connecting corresponding points across both images.

 ---

-### 2️⃣ RANSAC for Outlier Removal
+### 🔹 2.
+Harris Corner Detector

 **Purpose:**
-To filter out incorrect keypoint matches (outliers) and estimate a reliable transformation (homography) between two images.

-**How It Works:**
-- Repeatedly selects random subsets of matches.
-- Fits a transformation model (like homography).
-- Chooses the best model that has the highest number of inliers.

-**Use Case:**
-Crucial in tasks like panorama creation where some matches may be incorrect or noisy.
+To detect corners in an image by analyzing changes in pixel intensity.

+**Steps:**
+- Convert image to grayscale.
+- Calculate gradient changes.
+- Use the Harris matrix to identify corner strength.
+- Mark corners exceeding a defined threshold.

+**Image Used:**
+- `cube.jpg`

+**Output:**
+Corners are marked with red circles.

 ---

-### 3️⃣ Harris Corner Detector
+### 🔹 3.
+Shi-Tomasi Corner Detector

 **Purpose:**
-To detect corner points in a grayscale image based on local intensity changes.

-**How It Works:**
+An enhanced version of Harris Corner Detector selecting high-quality corners.

+**Steps:**
-- Computes image gradients.
+- Convert image to grayscale.
-- Evaluates a matrix (Harris matrix) for each pixel.
-- Corners are detected where there’s a large variation in all directions.

-**Use Case:**
-Used in real-time tracking and motion detection due to its computational efficiency.

----

-### 4️⃣ Shi-Tomasi Corner Detector
-**Purpose:**
-Improves upon Harris Corner Detector by using a more stable measure of corner quality.

-**Key Features:**
+- Apply `cv2.goodFeaturesToTrack` to get best corners.
-- Selects corners with high-quality eigenvalues.
+- Mark selected corners on the image.
-- Returns strong and well-distributed feature points.

-**Use Case:**
-Frequently used in feature tracking (e.g., Lucas-Kanade Optical Flow).
+**Image Used:**
+- `cube.jpg`

+**Output:**
+Corners are marked with green circles.

 ---

 ## 📦 Requirements